nzrsky/FuncObjC/README.md

 ## License

-FuncObjC is available under the MIT license.
+FunkObjC is available under the MIT license.
 See the LICENSE file for more info.